Growing up with emotionally immature parents is confusing.

 One of the most significant and challenging effects of growing up with an emotionally immature parent is the deep sense of loneliness one learns and carries into their adult life.

-Though a parent may have been there physically, they may have been emotionally distant or showed no compassion or empathy for your emotional experience, leaving you to deal with your strange and unfamiliar emotions on your own.
+Though a parent may have been there physically, they may have been emotionally distant or showed no compassion or empathy for your emotional experience, leaving you to deal with your strange, unfamiliar, or sometimes, harmful emotions on your own.

 Given the natural proximity that occurs between families living in the same house, you may feel a family bond to your parents, but such a bond is not the same as having a secure attachment style.